 Increased Cash Flow

-Lower utility bills translates to more cash to spend on other things.
+Lower utility bills translate to more cash to spend on other things.
 You can redirect that money into a rainy day fund, pay down your mortgage, travel the world, or bankroll a new business venture.
 Downsizing can make it easier to prioritize the things that are most important to you and take concrete steps toward achieving your goals.

 Fewer Maintenance Costs